|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 Tracy Boylin, Vice Chair - Parent Governor

-Tracy has been a Parent Governor at Turton School since November 2010 and was recently elected as Vice Chair.
+Tracy has been a Parent Governor at Turton School since November 2010 and is currently Vice Chair.

 Tracy’s background has been working as an HR Director for over 20 years in a number of sectors including Education.
 It is these skills she specifically hopes to use to support the school.

-Tracy sits on the Personnel Sub Sub-Committee for the school and holds a further voluntary role with a Charity called Patients First which focuses on ensuring patient safety in our NHS.
+Tracy sits on the Resources, Pupil Development, Wellbeing and Safeguarding Sub Committees.
+She holds a further voluntary role with a Charity called Patients First which focuses on ensuring patient safety in our NHS.
 As a result, she often gets invited to speak at conferences on patient safety topics and bringing better reform into the NHS, to improve its patient safety matters.

-Tracy has two children who have been students in the school and both went on to study in Turton Sixth Form.
-Her youngest daughter is completing her final year of A levels in the Sixth Form and her eldest daughter has completed hers and gone on to study at Nottingham University.
+Tracy has two children who have been students in the school and both went on to study in Turton Sixth Form before going on to universtiy.

 Tracy has no business interests to declare.
 Her term of office finishes on 10.11.18.